 Hearing what young people have to say for themselves through screenings and presentations increases sensitivity and reduces stigma.

 Technology training and job readiness experience that is competitive, relevant, creative and not typically available.

 Our workshops offer a space for participants to reflect on, make sense of and share their stories.

 The films align with local organizing efforts that confront systemic issues the participants face.

 Outside the Frame was founded with the idea of helping homeless youth value themselves as productive members of society.
 We partner with excellent social service organizations to provide a much-needed creative outlet, technological training, and a sense of success that is contagious and visible to the public.

 We believe that to thrive, young people need more than their basic needs met.
 We offer a model educational and vocational program, where young people create films about issues that matter to them and share them with the public.

-Program graduates have gone on to complete their GED, enroll in college, actively pursue employment and independent living, and make movies.
+Program graduates have gone on to complete their GED, enroll in college, gain employment and stable housing, and make movies.